Horbenkodev/hugo-blog/content/posts/how-to-increase-your-mobile-app-user-retention/index.md

 ---
 title: How to Increase Your Mobile App User Retention
+breadcrumbs: Increase Mobile App User Retention
+draft: false
-publishDate: '2018-09-04T00:00:00Z'
+publishDate: 2018-09-04T00:00:00Z
-authors:
-- alicia-wells
+image: Increasing-mobile-app-user-retention.jpg
+og_image: Increasing-mobile-app-user-retention.jpg
 description: Loyal customers are the foundation of every business.
 But, more often than not, the most challenging thing about creating a successful app is not building the app, but growing a substantial user base.
 There are multiple variables at play in user retention.
 The fact that an app works perfectly does not guarantee it will have a lot of loyal users.
-image: Increasing-mobile-app-user-retention.jpg
-og_image: Increasing-mobile-app-user-retention.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - marketing-team
+categories:
+  - business
 industries: []
-categories:
-- ux-ui
 ---
 Loyal customers are the foundation of every business.
 However, more often than not, the most challenging thing when you embark on <a href="https://anadea.info/services/mobile-development" target="_blank">custom mobile app development</a> is not building the app, but growing a substantial user base.
 There are multiple variables at play in user retention.
 The fact that an app works perfectly does not guarantee it will have a lot of loyal users.
 Although developers know the importance of user retention and want to attract a lot of repeat users, many are not using the right strategies to bring about this result.